Why Invest in BEPIF

 The vast majority of BEPIF’s assets are expected to consist of real estate properties and other investments that cannot generally be readily liquidated without impacting BEPIF’s ability to realize full value upon their disposition.
 Therefore, BEPIF may not always have a sufficient amount of cash to immediately satisfy redemption requests.
 As a result, your ability to have your shares redeemed by BEPIF may be limited and at times you may not be able to liquidate your investment.

 Concentration.
-BEPIF’s investment strategy is substantially concentrated in the real estate sector and its performance will therefore be closely tied to the performance of this sector which has historically experienced substantial price volatility.
+The Fund’s investment strategy is substantially concentrated in the real estate sector and its performance will therefore be closely tied to the performance of this sector which has historically experienced substantial price volatility.
 The Fund’s concentration in the real estate sector may present more risks than if it were broadly diversified over numerous industries and sectors of the economy.

 Exchange Currency Risk.
-The Fund is denominated in Euro (EUR).
+BEPIF is denominated in Euro (EUR).
 Shareholders holding shares with a functional currency other than Euro acknowledge that they are exposed to fluctuations of the Euro foreign exchange rate and/or hedging costs, which may lead to variations on the amount to be distributed.
 This risk is not considered in the indicator shown above.
 Fund charges will be incurred in multiple currencies, meaning that payments may increase or decrease as a result of currency exchange fluctuations.

 Highly Competitive Market for Investment Opportunities.
 The activity of identifying, completing and realizing attractive investments is highly competitive, and involves a high degree of uncertainty.
 There can be no assurance that the Fund will be able to locate, consummate and exit investments that satisfy its objectives or realize upon their values or that the Fund will be able to fully invest its available capital.
 There is no guarantee that investment opportunities will be allocated to the Fund and/or that the activities of Blackstone’s other funds will not adversely affect the interests of the Fund.